Story highlights

 The International Criminal Court has indicted Kenyatta for allegedly funding a local militia that conducted reprisal attacks at the time.

-Both have denied the charges and have said they will cooperate with the court to clear their names.
+He has denied the charges, and vowed to cooperate with the court to clear his name.

 His running mate William Ruto and two others are also indicted.